NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/V/venomous-cure-fulu.md

 trait02: "fulu"
 trait03: "magical"
 trait04: "talisman"
-trait05: "common"
+trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 3
 weight:
 value: "10"
 subvalue: "gp"
 invest:
 usage: "affixed to armor"
 license: "ORC"
 identify:
 description: "**Usage** affixed to armor  **Activate** `pf2:0` envision  **Trigger** You attempt a saving throw against an injected poison.  * * *  This green fulu depicts venomous creatures and vermin.
 When activated, the venom from the fulu fights against the venom in your system, granting you a +2 status bonus to the triggering saving throw."
 powerTitle1:
 actionEconomy1:
 type1: